 Registering is optional if you will be living in the Netherlands for less than four months, but you must register if you want to obtain a BSN – they are used by everyone in the Netherlands, even those born here.
 There is a special procedure to register for a short stay of less than four months (see more below).
 Children must also be registered.

 What do I need for registration?

 In order to register you must be in the Netherlands legally and you must have a residence in the Amsterdam Area.
 You will be required to present documents proving your identity and that you meet these requirements.
 These include your passport, your original birth certificate and your original marriage certificate if you are married.
+In some cases a sworn translation may be required.
 You will also need to show either a rental contract, proof you have purchased your home or proof you have permission to reside at an address.
 Depending on your circumstances and country of origin, you may also be asked to provide additional documents such as a residence permit.

 You must register within five days of arriving in the Amsterdam Area.
 You register in person at a City Office and you need to make an appointment for this in advance.
 Remember to bring all the required documents.
 Children under 16 years of age must be accompanied by a parent, guardian or caregiver who must provide valid proof of identity.
 If you are moving to another town or city, contact the local municipality to make an appointment.

 You may also be able to make use of IN Amsterdam’s specialist immigration services if you are moving to Amsterdam or one of its partner municipalities.
 These services are available for people who qualify as a highly skilled migrant or are eligible for the startup permit or orientation year permit.
 EU citizens working for a companythat is recognised as an official sponsor by the IND can also use IN Amsterdam’s services.